ehtishammubarik/dockerize-webcrawler/Readme.md

-## RUN scrapper with docker-compose
+## Scrapyd webcrawlers with postgresql and docker
 ##
 # Pre-requisites
 Install docker